mediacurrent/decoupled_drupal/gatsby/plugins/installing-a-source-plugin.md

-# Installing and configuring a source plugin
+# Installing and configuring a plugin

 Installing Gatsby plugins is as simple as installing any other NPM package.
 Let's take the example of the **gatsby-sitemap** plugin to create a sitemap for your gatsy site: